Beees835/IoU-Visualisation-Application/README.md

 Running the MacOS Release
 - Download the latest MacOS release zip file.
 - Double-click the zip file to extract it.
-- Run the software by opening BuildReleaseDemo.app.
+- Run the software by opening IoUTeamProject.app.

 Building From Unity
 Creating a Build From Unity